Araceligm90/reading-notes102/terminal.md

 4. /etc is a command line argument that will tell ls not to list the current directory but to list the directories' content instead.

          Aracelis-Air:~ araceligarcia$ ls /etc

+5. cd (change directory) + name of directory or folder will open the selected one

+        Aracelis-Air:~ araceligarcia$ cd applications

+6. mkdir (make directory) will create a new folder.
+7. 'pictures mkdir holidays': this will create a folder called 'holidays' inside my 'pictures' folder.
+8. 'touch' is a command to create a file.
+It is very important though that you specify what kind of file you want to create.
+E.g.

+        Aracelis-Air:~ araceligarcia$ touch lecture.doc

+9. cd (change directories): this will take you back to the previous directoy. *You can go back as many times as you want typing a 'cd' for every directoy you want to go back to and adding an additional one.*
+10. 'folder tree' will show you what is inside a folder.